mui/material-ui/docs/src/pages/guides/interoperability/interoperability.md

 By using the Material-UI's Provider, the theme will be available for the context as well (emotion or styled-components, depending on your configuraiton).

-We encourage to share the same theme object between Material-UI and your styles.
+You are encouraged to share the same theme object between Material-UI and your styles.

 ```jsx
 const CustomizedSlider = styled(Slider)`